 Answer: Jimmy Carter

-- A major way that consumers can increase their energy efficiency is to replace light bulbs with what “I” quality?
-It’s a word meaning to generate light by being heated and is linked to traditional light bulbs.
+14. A major way that consumers can increase their energy efficiency is to replace light bulbs with what “i” quality?
+It’s a word that means to generate light by being heated, and it is linked to traditional light bulbs.

 Answer: Incandescent